Spiny Water Flea

-Both waterfleas entered the Great Lakes in ship ballast water from Europe – the spiny waterflea arrived in the 1980’s, followed in the 1990’s by the fishhook water flea.
-Only about ¼ to ½ inches in length, individual waterfleas may go unnoticed.
-However, both species tend to gather in masses on fishing lines and downrigger cables, so anglers may be the first to discover a new infestation.
+Spiny water fleas entered the Great Lakes in ship ballast water from Europe, arriving in the 1980s.
+With translucent bodies, only about ¼ to ½ inches in length, individual water fleas may go unnoticed.
+However, the species tend to gather in masses on fishing lines and downrigger cables, so anglers may be the first to discover a new infestation.

 - Spiny and fishhook water fleas are predators - they eat smaller zooplankton (planktonic animals), including Daphnia.
 This puts them in direct competition with juvenile fish for food.